Jean L'Archevêque: Spanish citizen

 L'Archevêque and Grollet were taken first to Mexico City.
 In the summer of 1689, they sailed with Captain Andrés de Pez as prisoners to Spain, and arrived in Madrid in January 1690.
 Five months later, they petitioned for a stipend of two Spanish reals per day, which was granted, then they were forgotten in prison for almost two years.

 In May 1692, L'Archevêque and Grollet petitioned to be released, arguing that they had committed no crimes against Spain.
 The Junta De Guerra de Indias war council reviewed the petition, but could not recommend they be set free outright because their knowledge of Spanish territory could have weakened Spain's position against France.
 However, the war council also could not recommend keeping then isolated in royal jail while at peace with France because Louis XIV would have had grounds for their repatriation.

 After swearing an oath to Spain, the war council allowed the men to return to Spanish territory controlled by the Viceroy of New Spain Gaspar de la Cerda Sandoval Silva y Mendoza, 8th conde de Gelves, where they would be out of reach of the French, and granted them an additional stipend and a soldier's rations for the voyage.
 They departed from Cádiz to Veracruz with Admiral Andrés de Pez in 1692.

 L'Archevêque became a soldier then joined a group of colonists led by Diego de Vargas and arrived in Santa Fe on June 22, 1694.
-Three years later he married a widow, Antonia Gutiérres, who bore him two children, Miguel and Maria.
+In 1697 he married a widow, Antonia Gutiérrez, who bore him two children, Miguel and Maria.